-Patient Identifiers: Should consist of the patient name and a second unique identifier, and should appear on each page of the medical record.
+Patient Identifiers: Should consist of the patient name and a second unique identifier; they should appear on each page of the medical record.

 Advance Directives: It is your responsibility to provide the member with advance directive information, and to encourage the member to retain a copy for their personal records.